 Mr Cleverly has been bird watching ever since he moved to Norwich about 12-years ago.
 He is a keen visitor to the Thorpe St Andrew Marshes but he says he rarely sees a “bird of this calibre”.

-Home owner, who does not want to be named, allowed bird watchers who gathered outside his house to come inside and watch the starling feed in his garden.
+The home owner allowed bird watchers who gathered outside his house to come inside and watch the starling feed in his garden.

 The starling’s appearance has left the bird watchers confused.